 To mitigate risks associated with in-person meetings during the COVID-19 Pandemic, Pennsylvania's Highway Safety Office and partners acted quickly.
 We transitioned in-person events to virtual platforms in order to continue to provide essential information and updates to our network for training related to law enforcement, community outreach, and education.
-For FFY2021, the Fall Outreach Coordination Workshop and the Annual PA Traffic Safety Conference will be held virtually, as will those trainings offered through the PA DUI Association and the Institute for Law Enforcement Education (ILEE) that are able to be converted to a virtual environment.
+For FFY2022, the Fall Outreach Coordination Workshop will again be held virtually, as will those trainings offered through the PA DUI Association and the Institute for Law Enforcement Education (ILEE) that are able to be converted to a virtual environment.
+The Annual PA Traffic Safety Conference is tentatively being planned as an in-person event during April 2022.
 Safety partners and grantees will continue to follow the guidance of their agencies as to attending any in-person events.
 PennDOT will continue to promote the wellbeing of our safety partners and staff, encouraging compliance with state and local health authorities' guidelines.